malramsay64/phd-thesis/04_Machine_Learning/results.md

 ## Supervised Learning

-Unsupervised learning is unable to give a specific label to a configuration, requiring manual labelling by a researcher, a tedious and time consuming task.
+Clustering is unable to give a specific label to a configuration, requiring manual labelling by a researcher, a tedious and time consuming task.
 This is the domain of Supervised Learning.